[Content warning: Discussion of social justice, discussion of violence, spoilers for Jacqueline Carey books.]

 But here I am, defending this principle – kind of a supercharged version of liberalism – of “It is not okay to use lies, insults, and harassment against people, even if it would help you enforce your preferred social norms.”

-And I notice that this gets us a heck of a lot closer to feminism than Arthur’s principle of “Go ahead and use lies, insults, and harassment if they are effective ways to enforce your preferred social norms.”
+And I notice that this gets us a heck of a lot closer to feminism than Andrew’s principle of “Go ahead and use lies, insults, and harassment if they are effective ways to enforce your preferred social norms.”

 Feminists are very concerned about slut-shaming, where people harass women who have too much premarital sex.
 They point out that this is very hurtful to women, that men might underestimate the amount of hurt it causes women, and that the standard-classical-liberal solution of removing relevant government oppression does nothing.
 All excellent points.